mongojack/mongojack/src/site/markdown/dbrefs.md

 Database References
 ===================

 The [MongoDB documentation](http://www.mongodb.org/display/DOCS/Database+References) for database references recommends against using database references, because it is usually simpler to just use direct/manual references.
 The author of this documentation is of the same opinion.
-However, the Mongo Jackson Mapper does support this convention of storage.
+However, MongoJack does support this convention of storage.

 Declaring
 ---------

-A field can be declared to be a DBRef by using the type `net.vz.mongodb.jackson.DBRef`.
+A field can be declared to be a DBRef by using the type `org.mongojack.DBRef`.
 For example:

     public class User {
         @Id